oroinc/documentation/commerce/user_guide/system/workflows/quote_management_workflow.rst

 Steps and Transitions
 ---------------------

-The QBW consists of the following steps and transitions:
+The QMF consists of the following steps and transitions:

 1. Steps: